MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythondebugger.md

 ![MATE](images/tutorials/basicmechanics/Debug2.png "MATE")

 {{<alert class="info" caption="Information">}}
-You cannot only debug your own files, but also Python scripts of pre-defined MeVisLab modules.
+Not only can you debug your own files, but you can also debug Python scripts of predefined MeVisLab modules.
 {{</alert>}}

 The user interface of MATE provides some relevant views for debugging.